CMProkopenko/wolf_clusters/2-WarrenWolfAlgorithm/README.md

 # wolf_clusters
 Warren Wolf Algorithm

-This software is designed to GPS tracking data for a single wolf and generate a set of clusters.
+This software is designed to analyze GPS tracking data from a single wolf and generate a set of clusters.

 Refer to the Warren Wolf Algorithm User Guide for more details.

-Unless stated explicitly (in the code file) all software is coverd under the MIT license - https://opensource.org/license/mit
+Unless stated explicitly (in the code file) all software is covered under the MIT license - https://opensource.org/license/mit